kykrueger/openbis/openbis_knime/developer-readme.txt

    13.04.02.qualifier -> 13.04.03.qualifier
 2. Does the same for feature.xml in project openbis_knime.feature.
 3. Open site.xml in project openbis_knime.update-site.
-4. Click on 'Add Feature...' and choose in the pop-up dialog the feature ch.systemsx.cisd.openbis.knime
+4. Click on category 'openBIS KNIME Nodes'.
-5. Drag and drop the new feature inside the category 'openBIS KNIME Nodes'.
+5. Click on 'Add Feature...' and choose in the pop-up dialog the feature ch.systemsx.cisd.openbis.knime
 6. Click on the 'Build' button.
 This creates/update artifacts.jar, content.jar,
    features/ and plugins/ folder of project openbis_knime.update-site
 7. Copy these two JARs and folders to openbis@lascar:/links/groups/cisd/doc/openbis/knime-update-site